Groups

 Some of our Extraordinary Ministers of the Eucharist in the parish are also available to take Holy Communion to parishioners, who are unable to leave their homes for Mass in the Parish Church.

 These Ministers go out from the Church after the 10:00 a.m. and 11:30 a.m.
-Masses on Sundays and Holydays of Obligation.
+Masses on Sundays and Holydays.
 They visit members of the community, who have asked them to call because they are housebound.

 Please note that the service is provided only on request.